Spectral Theory for $p$-adic Operators: Functional Calculus and Unitary Diagonalisability

-A matrix $M \in \m{M}_n(k)$ is a $k$-valued normal matrix if and only if $M$ is diagonalisable by a unitary matrix in $k$.
-As we mentioned, the notion of the unitarity of an operator on $k^n$ makes sense only when one fixes the norm of $k^n$.
-If one replaces the canonical basis by another one, the normality of an operator changes.
-It is remarkable that a matrix is diagonalisable in $k$ if and only if it represents a bounded $k$-valued normal operator on $k^n$ with respect to some norm of $k^n$.
+\begin{rmk} Let $n \in \N$.
+As we mentioned in the end of \S \ref{Operator Algebra}, the notion of the unitarity of an operator on $k^n$ makes sense only when we fix a norm of $k^n$.
+Therefore a replacement of the canonical basis of $k$ by another basis does not necessarily preserve the normality of an operator.
+Moreover, a matrix is diagonalisable in $k$ if and only if it represents a normal bounded operator on $k^n$ with respect to some norm of $k^n$. \end{rmk}